Dog walking holidays-key tips for an enjoyable and stress-free trip

 - if walking in winter consider packing a dog coat

-Please adhere to The Countryside Code
+At all times on your dog walking holiday please adhere to The Countryside Code

 The clauses which relate to dogs include

 - Keep your dog on lead or in sight at all times, be aware of what it’s doing and be confident it will return to you promptly on command

 - Ensure your dog does not stray off the path or area where you have a right of access